-The location I moved from was run by a manager (I’ll call him Steve) who had an open door policy.
-Any time I had a concern, I was welcome to walk in his office and discuss it.
-The open door policy gave opportunity for flatterers to hang out in Steve’s office, but he was a perceptive man who saw right through these folks.
+The location I moved from was run by a manager (I’ll call him Steve) who had an open-door policy.
+Any time I had a concern, I was welcome to walk into his office and discuss it.
+The open-door policy gave opportunity for flatterers to hang out in Steve’s office, but he was a perceptive man who saw right through these folks.

 When Steve hired me, I had just spent a year and a half looking for a job.
 I had a lot of experience but I became involved in a long battle with my previous employer.
 Word got around that I was a troublemaker and no one would give me an interview.
 Steve hired me with a couple of provisions.
 He wanted to put me through a critical care training program and if I completed the training, I would be hired full-time.
 The firm paid all my expenses including travel and food while I was in the class.
 The bill came to around $5,000.